-The T-QUAL Tick Race to the Finish Line
+T-QUAL Tick Race

 So, why was Gavin out on the town with his new mate Ben Milbourne?
 Good question that.
 Ben is the inaugural Accreditation Ambassador for Tasmanian tourism; and the T-QUAL team from Tourism Australia invited Gavin (on behalf of Think Tasmania) to come along and dine with Ben at Henry’s Restaurant.
 Also at the dinner were four high-profile social media champions on a T-QUAL Tick race around the country.

 Bloggers Natalie, Caroline and Sarah together with photographer Lauren have been in Hobart since Wednesday for the final leg of their race.
 You may remember Matt Moran came to Tasmania in April last year to promote the T-QUAL Tick Tour.
 This time, instead of travelling the country himself, the world-renowned chef launched a race for the specially selected bloggers at ARIA on March 25.

 Along the way, contestants have been supplied with fun and visual challenges and tasked with solving clues to secure points during a race around the entire country.
 For ten days, the ladies have been travelling Australia, experiencing T-QUAL endorsed accommodation, restaurants and attractions.

 T-QUAL Tick Race: Run Ladies, Run!